0mniteck/u-boot/docs/SIGN.md

    - you may need to restart pcscd `sudo service pcscd start`.
 5. **Ykcs11**: Install ykcs11 library on your system.
 6. **libengine-pkcs11-openssl**: Install ykcs11 libengine dynamic extention on your system.
-7. **OpenSC**: Install OpenSC on your system if you need to debug the module
-   - `pkcs11-tools --module /usr/lib/aarch64-linux-gnu/libykcs11.so.2.2.0 -t`.
 8. **U-Boot**: Build "mutably" with `CONFIG_HEXDUMP=y` and `CONFIG_CMD_NVEDIT_EFI=y` to make efi vars editable.
 9. **sbsign**: Build with slight patch as described in [osresearch/sbsigntools@5154c68](https://github.com/osresearch/sbsigntools/commit/5154c68bce6848b49222564675720d10a1caca2c)
+7. **Debuggers**:
+   - Install gdb `apt install gdb`
+   - Install OpenSC on your system if you need to debug the module further
+        - `pkcs11-tools --module /usr/lib/aarch64-linux-gnu/libykcs11.so.2.2.0 -t`.

 ### Steps to Create a Root CA on YubiKey